Belarus Elections: No Signs of Democratisation

 “The international community should in particular highlight the absence of free, transparent and democratic elections, and call on the Belarusian authorities to guarantee their citizens the opportunity to exercise their democratic rights.
 In severe situations, for example when the protests took place in spring 2017 and the authorities took extreme measures, the only thing that holds the authorities back is the assessment of these events by the international community,” said the other anonymous human rights defender.

 In 2017, mass arrests took place during the nationwide protests against the unpopular “unemployment fee” and around 800 protesters were detained.

 “In authoritarian countries, international observers are usually invited in order to legitimise the elections.
 We hope that they take this opportunity to not only assess the conduction of the election, but to also highlight the general restrictive environment in the country which makes it impossible to guarantee free and fair elections,” said Goran Miletic.

-Often described as the “last dictator in Europe”, Lukashenko is the only post-Soviet president that Belarus has known.
+Often described as the “last dictator in Europe”, Lukashenka is the only post-Soviet president that Belarus has known.
 He has already announced that he will most likely run for re-election for the sixth time in next year’s presidential elections.